SACGF/variantgrid_docs/patients/pedigree.md

 Menu: **[patient] -> [pedigree]**

-Pedigrees describe family relationships, and can be used to filter for inheritance models (eg recessive/dominant).
+Pedigrees describe family relationships, and marks samples as "affected/unaffected"

+This and can be used to filter for inheritance models (eg recessive/dominant) in an analyis.

 For the common case of 3 samples, perhaps use a [Trio](trios.md)